ReactiveMatter/reactivematter.github.io/blog/times-of-war.md

 The war is a peculiar situation where people in conflicting nations are always at loss.
 The economy of both nations are negatively impacted, the development receds by few years at least, the childhood of children are lost, and the freedoms of people are greatly curtailed.
 It is only the arms industries who stand to gain in war.

 Supporting any of the sides means supporting the act of war despite knowing it consequences.
-Humanity can itself evolved when are are no wars.
+Humanity can call itself evolved only when are are no wars.